eggressive/tinytroupe_service/USER_GUIDE.md

 1. Verify the server is running
 2. Check the server URL in the CLI configuration
 3. Ensure there are no firewall issues blocking the connection

+#### Import Errors

+If you encounter circular import errors:

+1. Check that you're importing `db` from `src.extensions` and not from `src.main`
+2. Ensure your project follows the architecture pattern described in [Project Architecture](#project-architecture)
+3. Move imports inside functions if you need to break circular dependencies in complex cases

 ## Advanced Deployment